What Is Additur & Remittitur?

 Posted on April 9, 2019 in Personal Injury Claim Process

-During a personal injury trial in Oregon, you may hear the terms additur and remittitur.
+During a personal injury trial in Portland, you may hear the terms additur and remittitur.
 These terms refer to options both parties have to request a different jury verdict.
 If the jury’s verdict does not satisfy one of the parties, it is possible to file a motion for the trial court to either increase the verdict (additur) or reduce the jury verdict (remittitur).
 Understanding when these options may be available to you could help you get the most for your case.

 The Point of Additur and Remittitur Requests